fabriziocarcillo/StreamingActiveLearningStrategies/README.md

 # StreamingActiveLearningStrategies
 The main.R file includes a collection of hybrid active learning strategies for streaming scenarios.

-Those strategies are described, tested and compared in a Fraud Detection setting.
+Those strategies are described, tested and compared in a Credit Card Fraud Detection setting.